 The commonality among all medical negligence claims is the healthcare provider’s violation of the standard of care, which, in turn, causes harm to the patient.
 This standard is important, because when a healthcare provider is negligent but does not cause injuries to the patient, medical malpractice law in Indiana does not allow a patient to recover damages.

-Pursuing a medical-malpractice lawsuit can be a complex and involved process.
-If you suspect that your injury is due to medical negligence, consider consulting with an attorney.
-The attorneys of Langer and Langer have handled all kinds of claims of patients throughout Indiana.
+Pursuing a medical malpractice lawsuit can be a complex and involved process.
+If you suspect that your injury is due to medical negligence, then consider consulting with an attorney from Langer & Langer.
+Our personal injury lawyers have handled all kinds of claims of patients throughout Indiana.

 Feel free to contact our offices if you have further questions about Indiana medical malpractice.